johnasp/johnasp.github.io/_posts/portfolio/2019-03-01-rentalcars.md

 *Didn't think it was clear what he had to do until he read the tooltip.
 *Didn't think to just hit search.

-### User testing - insights
+### Insights

 The main takeaway points from the user testing were:

 1. Everyone felt compelled to enter something in the ‘tailor pick up point’ box and not one person thought to just hit search and see everything in London.
 2. Only one person went to type ‘Euston’ in the primary search field.
-3. A couple of people seem confused by the secondary search field until they clicked the help icon.
+3. Several users seem confused by the secondary search field until they clicked the help icon, we had assumed it would be obvious what to do here!
 4. The majority of users reported that they thought the second field was mandatory, particularly in the design variation where the field had a blue border and tab around it.

-The insights obtained from the usability testing helped in selecting a design option.
-The product owner and I decided to select the second design option, without the blue borer and tab.

-The user feedback on this option was that the blue border and tab made it appear as if the field was mandatory and this was not the case as the field was optional.
-We didn’t want users dropping out of the funnel at this early stage because of this so decided to drop it.
+The insights obtained from the user testing helped in selecting a design option.
+The blue border and tab in solution one made it appear as if the field was mandatory (it wasn't) and we didn’t want users potential dropping out of the funnel at this critical stage, so decided to drop solution one and go with solution two.

-We all agreed another prototype iteration was unnecessary and would be a waste of time and therefore moved forward with design option two _[Figure 5]_ into development.

 ## Project Learnings